 After the scripture passage is read, I move yet again to the bench, to play Crosby’s “Near the Cross.”
 Somehow, as I’ve done in each of the other hymns, I manage to play the entire song without coughing.
 Or itching.

-I slide back to the blue chair while coughing the cough I’d managed to hold back.
+I slide back to the red chair while coughing the cough I’d managed to hold back.
 I had held it, because you’re not supposed to cough without covering your mouth.
 And my hands had been busy.

 I mentally prepare to sit still, in front of the congregation, for 20 minutes.

-I feel the sneeze coming and mentally wonder when the last time this corner, this piano, were dusted.
+I feel the sneeze coming and wonder when the last time this corner, this piano, were dusted.

 Shoo!
 I feel better.
 And wonder-upon-wonders, another one doesn’t follow it up.